apache/spark-website/security.md

 Full access to the provisioned application resources is expected; it is _not_ expected that a user application can affect resources outside of their provisioned resources from the resource manager, however.

-We strongly discourage users to expose Spark clusters to the public internet.
-Within company networks or “cloud” accounts, we recommend restricting access to a Spark cluster via appropriate means.
+We strongly discourage exposing Spark clusters (including UIs and submission endpoints) directly to the public internet or untrusted networks.
+We recommend access within trusted networks (company intranets, private cloud environments), using restrict access to the Spark cluster with robust authentication, authorization, and network controls.

 <h2>Known security issues</h2>